dmathijs/c-7.0-in-a-nutshell/chapters/chapter 5/notes.md

 ## The CLR and Core Framework

-System namespice contains C#'s built-in types, the Exception base class, the Enum, Array and Delegate, Nullable, Type, DateTime, TimeSpan and Guid..
+System namespace contains C#'s built-in types, the Exception base class, the Enum, Array and Delegate, Nullable, Type, DateTime, TimeSpan and Guid..
 GC class for interacting with the garbage collector.

 ## ASP.NET